AKay84X/Practice/FUN.md

 # Practice

-I am learning how to use GitHub
+I am learning how to use GitHub!